 Take note that these quotes are drawn from Forbes, INC, Dailyschoolnews, and some of the greatest sites in the world.

-What is Leadership Quotes?
+What are Leadership Quotes?

 Everything starts with words spoken out, either for good or bad.
 History has shown that the greatest leaders are those who have the ability to speak the right word at the right time.